StengoS/codesafe-prd-example-demo/platform-tutorial/format-of-challenges/DESCRIPTION.md

 If your left side-bar in VSCode is set to only have the `/challenge` folder, you will see the following files/folder relevant to the challenge:
 - `backup` - This folder will contain a non-writable copy of the original provided code that you can copy over into the file you are supposed to modify in `/challenge` if you need to start over.
 - `checker` - You will run this Python executable when you want to check your current solution to the challenge.
 Make sure to always run it as `$ ./checker` in the terminal.
 The name of this file may vary per challenge.
-Note that you will not always be able to read this file in VSCode (intentionally)!
+You will not always be able to read this file in VSCode, which is intentional!
+In some challenges, being able to read the checker script will give away the intended solution.
+The file permissions can be configured so that you can execute the script, but not read it.
 - `DESCRIPTION.md` - This is the same description you read in the original challenge's description back on the main site.
 - `modify_me.py` - You will modify this file as specified in the task of this tutorial.
 The name of this file will vary per challenge.